tiems90/STS-transfers/blogpost.md

 This blog  will cover two approaches to STS transfer detection; starting with an event-based approach, and following up with an advanced aggregate approach.
 We will also discuss ways to optimise this with [Mosaic](https://databrickslabs.github.io/mosaic/) on Databricks.
 This content was presented at the [Data and AI Summit 2022](https://www.youtube.com/watch?v=XQNflqbgP7Q).

 ## Data Ingestion

-For the purpose of this analysis we will be leveraging Vessel traffic data, or Automatic Identification System (AIS) data, collected by the US Coast Guard.
-This data contains information such as timestamps, locations, speeds and ship types.

 For the purpose of this analysis we will be leveraging Vessel traffic data, or [Automatic Identification System (AIS)](https://en.wikipedia.org/wiki/Automatic_identification_system) data, collected by the US Coast Guard.
 This data contains information such as timestamps, locations, speeds and ship types.

 Raw positional data does not have any native geometrical concepts.
 Positions are represented via longitude and latitude columns.
 To work with this data at scale, and leverage Mosaic, we can transform these longitudes and latitudes into a geometric representation as follows: